 How a vendor provides support is almost as important as their software, especially when you may have lots of new users at once.
 Districts need to ask questions about both typical software support and available community support.

 When do you provide LIVE support?
 Beware of vendors who have restricted hours for when live humans will answer your questions.
-Often companies will say they have 24/7/365 support, but only staff call centers during business hours.
+Often companies will say they have 24/7/365 support, but on>y staff call centers during business hours.
 After hours “support” is access to their online guides.
 Unfortunately, teachers are often doing the heavy lifting of lesson planning or grading outside the regular 9 to 5 and can’t wait until Monday morning to get things done.

 Who else near me uses your product?
 Equally important is the local community of users around your school district.
 What does your neighbor district use?
 What about your local community college, vo-tech, or university?
 These can all be great sources of advice, expertise, and pre-built content, in a pinch.